 The estimated numbers are created for your orientance and are approximate.
 Please note, that you can always optimize your expenditures with no quality loss by applying to a reliable software development vendor from a popular outsourcing region.

-- An in-depth consultation on your specific case from our Business Analysts, which is free of charge
+- An in-depth consultation on your specific case from our Business Analysts, with no hidden costs

-- Three flexible cooperation models to choose from: dedicated team, fixed price, time & materials
+- Three flexible cooperation models you can choose from: dedicated team, fixed workscope, time & materials

 - Product quality assurance and control at every development phase